- Employees are eligible for long-term illness and injury leave if they have been employed at least 90 days with the same employer.

 Length of leave

 An eligible employee can take up to 16 weeks of long-term illness and injury leave each calendar year.
-The number of weeks of leave exceeds the Employment Insurance benefit length by one week in recognition of the waiting period.
-Employees should be aware of this before taking their leave.

 The employee must provide a medical certificate to the employer that states the estimated duration of the leave.
 A medical certificate may be issued by a nurse practitioner or physician.